-- If the instructions are for a Bill, what regulations will need to follow?
+- If the instructions are for a Bill, what Legislative Instruments will need to follow?

-- If the instructions are for regulations, are you satisfied that they will not be outside the limits of the Act under which they are to be made (ie will not be ultra vires)?
+- If the instructions are for Legislative Instruments, are you satisfied that they will not be outside the limits of the Act under which they are to be made (ie will not be ultra vires)?
 If not, explain the problem.

 2.3.4 Before submitting your instructions